 First off, what science produces purely black cats?

 For this genetic coding, there are three specific variants of the black fur gene: cinnamon, solid black, and brown; the hue works in conjunction with the pattern.
-If a cat with a solid black hue also has a dominant tabby striped gene in its genetic makeup, then prolonged exposure to the sun can cause the eumelanin pigment in their fur to reveal a rusty tone.
+If a cat with a solid black hue also has a dominant tabby striped gene in its genetic makeup, prolonged exposure to the sun can cause the eumelanin pigment in their fur to reveal a rusty tone.

 Wait, is that a tabby in disguise?